 BA, BSW, GradDipMgt Melb

-Alison Menzies became the Director of Human Resources at Trinity College in 2014, having worked at the College since 1997.
-Ms Menzies came to the College as the inaugural student counsellor in Foundation Studies program, now within the Pathways School.
+Alison Menzies was appointed the Director of Human Resources at Trinity College in 2014 (later the Director of Shared Services), after starting work at the College in 1997.
+Alison joined Trinity as the inaugural student counsellor for the Foundation Studies program, which now sits within the Pathways School.
 She then moved into marketing the program and went on to spend nearly 15 years leading the Marketing and Admissions team in the Pathways School.
-In this capacity, Ms Menzies has had the opportunity to travel around the world and meet many prospective Trinity students and their families.
-Prior to working at Trinity, Ms Menzies lived in London and worked as a social worker.
-She is a three-time graduate of the University of Melbourne, with a Bachelor of Arts, Bachelor of Social Work and a Graduate Diploma in Management.
+In this position, Alison had the opportunity to travel around the world and meet many prospective Trinity students and their families.
+Prior to working at Trinity, Alison lived in London and worked as a social worker.
+She is a three-time graduate of the University of Melbourne, with a Bachelor of Arts, Bachelor of Social Work and Graduate Diploma in Management.

 Chief Financial Officer